mkobuolys/flutter-design-patterns/assets/markdown/flyweight.md

 ### ShapeFactory

-A simple factory class which defines the _createShape()_ method to create a concrete shape by providing its type.
+A simple factory class that defines the _createShape()_ method to create a concrete shape by providing its type.

 ```
 class ShapeFactory {